para989/backend/README.md

 ### Advanced product cards

-The engine of the FooddyShop online store has advanced product cards:
+The engine of FooddyShop online store has advanced product cards:

 * Convenient element editor with the ability to upload images
 * Any number of images attached to the product, changing their order, captions to images